Dependabot: Get Slack notifications using GitHub Actions

 Requirements:

-As first step we need to configure Dependabot in our repository by following the next steps:
+The first step is to configure Dependabot in our repository by following the next steps:

 4. Then, in the Dependabot section below “Code security and analysis” we are going to enable Dependabot alerts and Dependabot security updates.